-How to transfer your data from Android to iPhone
+How to transfer your data from an Android smartphone to iPhone

 So, you’ve finally done it.
 After years of being the friend with the Android phone, you’ve decided to switch to iPhone.
 While you might be at a loss about how to move all of your data to the new device, switching to iPhone doesn’t have to be difficult.
 In this article we’ll go through some of the native features you can use to copy everything over to your new iPhone, as well as how to transfer third-party stuff, like your WhatsApp messages.